Beach Plum flowers

 A pretty shrub with many uses; ornamentally the white flowers in spring are very showy, the reddish-purple to blue fruit are excellent for making jams and jellies, and the wandering habit makes it ideal for screening; highly tolerant of adverse conditions

 Beach Plum is clothed in stunning fragrant white flowers along the branches in mid spring before the leaves.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The pointy leaves turn an outstanding orange in the fall.
 The fruits are showy burgundy drupes with silvery blue overtones, which are displayed from mid to late summer.

 This plant is primarily grown as an ornamental, but it's also valued for its edible qualities.
 The round tart fruit is most often used in the following ways: